gyselroth/docxBox/README.md

 * ``header`` is optional, when given: ``columns`` is optional
 * ``content`` is optional, when given: ``rows`` is optional

-The table configuration than must be passed as escaped JSON:
+The table configuration must be passed as escaped JSON:
 ````docxbox rpt foo.docx search "{\"table\":{\"header\":[\"A\",\"B\",\"C\"],\"content\":[[\"a1\",\"a2\",\"a3\"],[\"b1\",\"b2\",\"b3\"],[\"c1\",\"c2\",\"c3\"]]}}"````